mchmarny/next19/SVR305/README.md

 ### Execute

 * View UI again (https://tevents.demo.knative.tech)
-* Ask audience to tweet something with the term defined in the source's `--query=KnativeDemo` argument
+* Ask audience to tweet something with the term defined in the source's `--query=KnativeNextDemo` argument